 - 1. Students will follow the same dress code as the technologists employed at the hospital to which you are assigned.
 The purchasing of scrubs is the student's responsibility. - 2.
 If the laboratory allows employees to wear "street clothes" you may do so also, but they must be professional style.
 Clothes and lab coats are to be kept clean and pressed each day. - 3.
 Shoes: White, black, or grey leather athletic with no additional color must be worn (unless an individual lab specifies another color of leather).
 If the laboratory allows professional clogs the same color as the scrubs, you may wear these also.
 Shoes that give adequate support and have soft (quiet) soles are recommended for everyone.
 Keep shoes clean.
 For safety reasons, no canvas shoes, shoes with perforations, "Crocs" with perforations, or sandals will be allowed.
 Socks must be worn with shoes. - 4.
-No body piercings, other than small inconspicuous earrings, may be visible. - 5.
-Hair should be clean and worn in a manner that is neat and will not create a health hazard for you or the patient.
+No body piercings, other than small inconspicuous earrings, should be visible.
+This is at the discretion of the teaching staff.

+- 5. Hair should be clean and worn in a manner that is neat and will not create a health hazard for you or the patient.
 Hair should be pinned up or pulled back to keep it off the shoulders and face.
 Extreme hairstyles, hair colors and accessories are considered unprofessional.
 This is at the discretion of the teaching staff. - 6.
 It is necessary for all personnel to keep themselves in such a manner as not to be offensive to others.
 This includes good personal hygiene (daily baths, deodorant, oral hygiene, etc.).
 You will often be working quite close to your clinical instructor.
 Ask if you can carry breath mints in your pocket. - 7.
 You are asked to wear appropriate clothing when returning to the hospital when off duty, whether it be to complete assignments or to visit patients.
-No "cut-offs", halter tops, etc.

-- 8. All tattoos or body art must be covered at all times during clinical experiences.
-The student is responsible for taking appropriate measures to ensure tattoos or body art are not visible. - 9.
+No "cut-offs", halter tops, etc. - 8.
+All tattoos or body art should be covered at all times during clinical experiences.
+The student is responsible for taking appropriate measures to ensure tattoos or body art are not visible.
+This is at the discretion of the teaching staff. - 9.
 No strong-smelling colognes or body sprays should be worn.
 Patients and/or other personnel may be allergic to these odors and find them offensive.